Fitus/Zaloha2.sh/DOCUMENTATION.md

 consecutive slashes while writing them to the filesystems, and FIND does not normalize them either in the -printf %l output.
 Actually, there seem to be no constraints on the target paths of symbolic links.
 Hence, the /// triplets can occur there as well.
-The solution is the exclusion of such symbolic links from the processing, by the FIND expressions -lname *///* -o.
-This "just" removes the security vulnerability arising from such symbolic links, but does not introduce their proper processing.
-A proper processing is theoretically possible, but the costs (extra FIND's and program code) would be hardly justifiable in light of the debatable practical relevance of such symbolic links.
+This prohibits their safe processing within the above described FIND-AWKCLEANER algorithm.
+Instead, a special solution is implemented that involves running an auxiliary script (205_read_slink.sh) for each symbolic link that contains three or more consecutive slashes (found by FIND expression -lname *///*).
+This script obtains the target paths of such symbolic links and escapes slashes by ///s, tabs by ///t and newlines by ///n.
+The escaped target paths are then put into extra records in files 310 and 320, and AWKCLEANER merges them into the regular records (column 16) in the cleaned files 330 and 340.
+Performance-wise, running the auxiliary script 205 per symbolic link is not ideal, but the above described symbolic links should be rare occurrences.

 An additional challenge is passing of variable values to AWK.
 During its lexical parsing, AWK interprets backslash-led escape sequences.
 To avoid this,